honehone12/bevy_replicon_bootstrap/README.md

 #### Networking for action games on top of bevy_replicon.
 Implementing......
-- general purpose cache of components and events
+- general purpose cache of components and events for
+    - backwards reconciliation
+    - replaying
+- network transform with
     - interpolation
     - client side prediction
-- backwards reconciliation
+- client event validation
 - replication culling
+- relevant replication and events